wyne-ybanez/Fast-Travel/TESTING.md

  `let locationForm = document.getElementById('submit');`
 `locationForm.addEventListener('click', geocodeData);`

-(vi) Bug found where a route will display even when it's not on the same country
+(vi) Bug found where a route will display even when it's not on the same country - won't stick to the same region
     [Screenshot of bug](assets/img/country-bug.png)